Keep’er moving: Berens coming to Waterloo

 “We’re greatly appreciative of that,” the parks director said.
 “And the Friends group for stepping forward and picking this up.”

-This will not be the first time Berens has been in the area; he previously spent time at Crave Brothers farm in the Town of Portland to film a Dairy Month-themed episode of the Manitowoc Minute.
+This will not be the first time Berens has been in the area; he previously spent time at Crave Brothers farm in the Town of Portland to film a Dairy Month-themed episode of the Manitowoc Minute and appeared at the Jefferson County Farm Technology Days in July.

 Haberkorn is looking for volunteers to help with the March 7 event; those interested can contact him at 920-478-3025 or parks@waterloowi.us.
 People can also contact him for more information about the Friends group.